RaspAP/raspap-webgui/README.md

 As an alternative to the [Quick installer](#quick-installer), RaspAP may be run in an isolated, portable [Docker container](https://docs.raspap.com/docker/).

 See the [RaspAP-docker repo](https://github.com/RaspAP/raspap-docker/) for more information.

+## Custom user plugins
+RaspAP's integrated `PluginManager` provides a framework for developers to create custom plugins.
+To facilitate this, a `SamplePlugin` [repository](https://github.com/RaspAP/SamplePlugin) is available to get developers started on the right track.
+If you'd like to develop your own plugin for RaspAP, see the [documentation](https://docs.raspap.com/custom-plugins/) or get started right away by forking the [SamplePlugin](https://github.com/RaspAP/SamplePlugin).

 ## Multilingual support
 RaspAP uses [GNU Gettext](https://www.gnu.org/software/gettext/) to manage multilingual messages.
 In order to use RaspAP with one of our supported translations, you must configure a corresponding language package on your RPi.
 To list languages currently installed on your system, use `locale -a` at the shell prompt.
 To generate new locales, run `sudo dpkg-reconfigure locales` and select any other desired locales.
 Details are provided on our [documentation site](https://docs.raspap.com/translations/).